 In the backwaters of South Kerala, several snake-boat races are held.
 Many domestic and international visitors throng Kerala in this season (August-end to mid-September) to be a part of these festivities.

-Check out complete details of the Onam Festival Of Kerala here.
+Check out the complete details of the Onam Festival Of Kerala here.
 We at HTOIndia also organize a fixed departure Kerala Onam tour every year.
-Checkout details of the Kerala Onam Festival tour 2018 here.
-You may be interested in check out our Kerala tour packages as well.
+Check out details of the Kerala Onam Festival tour 2018 here.
+You may be interested in checking out our Kerala tour packages as well.

 Pushkar Festival Rajasthan:

 Held sometime during October-November, this cattle fair draws huge crowds from the home state of Rajasthan, and visitors from India and abroad.
 Believers come to take a dip in the holy waters of Lake Pushkar.

 Locals play traditional games, put on dances and acrobatic shows and set up stalls to sell locally made clothes, curios, footwear, and handicrafts.
 The main attraction is the buying and selling of camels, goats, and sheep.